Why Study Medicine in English at the Georgian National University (SEU) in Georgia?

 - The Study Medicine Europe (SME) Transcript Evaluation Team has authorisation to assess all aspects of graduate programme applications including evaluating academic transcripts and Bachelor’s Degree documentation; see the tab Graduate Entry Assessment Process for all details.

-- Students must apply to SME with documentation comprising:
+- Students must apply with documentation comprising:

 - Their CV and preferences for the rotation (duration, the location, facility and department).